evelan/spring-jwt-example/README.md

 # spring-jwt-example
-Sample application using JWT tokens
+Sample Spring Boot application using JWT tokens and Spring Security

+Keep It Simple Stupid

 ### Register new user